jonlpersson/ed-latimore/site/_posts/2022-06-05-how-to-be-physically-emotionally-and-mentally-strong.md

 title: How to be physically, emotionally, and mentally strong
 permalink: /how-to-be-physically-emotionally-mentally-strong/
 tags:
+  - change-your-perspective
+  - mental-toughness
   - how-to-control-your-emotions
-  - mental-toughness
-  - change-your-perspective
 description: >-
-  There’s only one way to build strength and it’s not easy: to push back against entropy.
-It’s to push back against the big and little things that life throws at you.
-Building strength means doing what’s hard, out comfort zone, and is completely necessary.
+  Strength is built by pushing back against whatever life throws at you.
+  Strength is built by doing what's hard and leaving your comfort zone.
 image: /assets/images/drafts/cme2jpg.jpg
 ---
 Strength is just a measure of your ability to resist disorder.